vibha-h/BestNeighborhood/.ipynb_checkpoints/README-checkpoint.md

-# Best Neighborhood in Pittsburgh
+# Best Neighborhood Raise a Family in Pittsburgh
-Best neighborhood in Pittsburgh project for Big Ideas in Computing
+Best neighborhood to raise a family in Pittsburgh project for Big Ideas in Computing.

 ## Team: Route 19